 Following on from Costa Rica, I found that I could not settle long before wanting to get out and explore more places in my quest for wildlife and adventure!!!

-Back in the UK I was once again looking for this next adventure and was fortunate to meet some of the relations of Ernest Shackleton and his crew including Henry Worsall as I had contacted them about their Expedition to complete Shackleton’s quest to get to the South pole.
+Back in the UK I was once again looking for this next adventure and was fortunate to meet some of the relations of the early polar explorer Ernest Shackleton and his crew including Henry Worsall, as I had contacted them about their Expedition to complete Shackleton’s quest to get to the South pole.